Orvid/Caprica/README.md

 And, because it can, Caprica allows a few things that the CK compiler does not.
 Here's a non-exaustive list:
  - Op-equals operations (`+=`, `-=`, etc.) on array elements are allowed.
- - FloatingPoint literals can be used as the default value for floats, so no more `.0` on the end of those literals.
+ - Integer literals can be used as the default value for floats, so no more `.0` on the end of those literals.
  - Local variables can be declared as `Auto` and their type will be inferred from the initializer expression.
  - Break/Continue statements with the same semantics as are present in C++, are allowed.
  - Switch-Case statements on `Int` and `String` values are allowed.
 Case values must be literals.